 Central Asia- South Asia 1000 hydel electricity transmission line between Kyrgyzstan, Tajikistan, Afghanistan, and Pakistan.
-Pakistan is an energy-scarce country with limited resources for cheap power production whereby the Kyrgyz republic enjoys the natural luxury of abundant hydel resources.
+Pakistan is an energy-scarce country with limited resources for cheap power production, whereby the Kyrgyz republic enjoys the natural luxury of abundant hydel resources.

 It is a two-way transmission line able to transmit surplus electricity back and forth provided by availability as Pakistan needs more energy in the summer months every year.
-It further opens the avenues of cooperation into transmission efficiency and integration for power management and water resource management.
+It further opens the avenues of cooperation into transmission efficiency and integration for power and water resource management.

-As a measure to strengthen the bilateral economic ties between the two countries, the Kyrgyz-Pakistan trade and investment forum in April was held at a local hotel in Islamabad.
+To strengthen the bilateral economic ties between the two countries, the Kyrgyz-Pakistan trade and investment forum in April was held at a local hotel in Islamabad.

 The event was hosted by the Embassy of the Kyrgyz Republic in the Islamic Republic of Pakistan, with support from the USAID Regional Office for Economic Integration, the Government of the Islamic Republic of Pakistan, and the Chambers of Commerce and Industry of Islamabad, Rawalpindi, and Lahore.

-The forum was held as part of the Embassy of the Kyrgyz Republic’s efforts to improve economic diplomacy by setting up and strengthening business contacts between representatives of the two countries’ business communities, with the primary goal of strengthening mutually beneficial trade, as well as investment cooperation between the two countries.
+The forum was held as part of the Embassy of the Kyrgyz Republic’s efforts to improve economic diplomacy by setting up and strengthening business contacts between representatives of the two countries business communities, with the primary goal of strengthening mutually beneficial trade, as well as investment cooperation between the two countries.

 The forum resulted in the signing of the Memorandum of Understanding and Cooperation between the General Directorate of the Free Economic Zone “Bishkek” and the International Special Economic Zone “Pvt.
-OOO and the Memorandum of Understanding between the LLC “By Elim Company” and the HAC AGRI Limited in the sphere of sugar supplies.
+OOO and the Memorandum of Understanding between the LLC “By Elim Company” and the HAC AGRI Limited in sugar supplies.

-The thirty years journey of the bilateral relationship began to bear fruit and has identified their respective potential and strengths.
-It is necessary for the leadership of both states to keep the momentum going and jointly work to remove the hindrances if any on the way to mutual development.
+The thirty years journey of the bilateral relationship began to bear fruit and has identified their potential and strengths.
+It is necessary for the leadership of both states to keep the momentum going and jointly work to remove any hindrances on the way to mutual development.

-Long live Pakistan- Kyrgyzstani Friendship
+Long live Pakistan- Kyrgyzstan Friendship